rust-secure-code/cargo-auditable/README.md

 ## Usage

  1. Add `auditable` as a dependency to your crate.
+ 1. Compile your crate.
- 1. Run `objcopy -O binary --only-section=.rust-audit-dep-list path/to/file` (or your platform equivalent) to recover the Cargo.lock used when compiling the executable.
+ 1. Run `objcopy -O binary --only-section=.rust-audit-dep-list path/to/file` (or your platform equivalent) to recover the Cargo.lock used when compiling the executable from the compiled binary.
  1. Feed the recovered file to [cargo-audit](https://github.com/RustSec/cargo-audit) to audit the binary for known vulnerabilities in it and its dependencies.

 Optional: access the version info from within the binary itself by calling `auditable::version_info()`.
 See "hello-auditable" folder for an example.